bvl-ariel/bvl-ariel/README.md

 # bvl-ariel
-The for the ARIEL ECML 2019 challenge
+The code for the ARIEL ECML 2019 challenge